 Timeliness.
 Each reviewer, who feels not competent enough in the scientific field of the manuscript offered or is unable to submit his review within the expected deadline, must inform immediately the editor/s-in-chief that he gives up reviewing.

 Confidentiality.
 All information pertaining to the manuscripts should be kept confidential.
 The reviewers must comply with the principle of confidentiality and not discuss with a third party any information concerning the reviewed manuscript.

 Objectivity standards.
-All manuscripts are reviewed in fairness based on the intellectual content of the paper regardless of gender, race ethnicity, religion, citizenry or political views of author(s).The review must be written impartially and based on the objective reality in the manuscript.
+All manuscripts are reviewed in fairness based on the intellectual content of the paper regardless of gender, race, ethnicity, religion, sexual orientation, citizenship or political views of author(s).The review must be written impartially and based on the objective reality in the manuscript.
 Reviewers are expected to express their viewpoint clearly, with competence and enough arguments.

 Acknowledging sources.
 Reviewers must observe strictly citation and the use of data and sources.
 In case they identify considerable similarity between the reviewed manuscript and an article already published, they are required to inform the editor/s-in-chief.